Daniel Isenberg

 In addition to the business protection matters above, Daniel has built up experience on a range of statutory and common law employment matters, including claims under the Equality Act, unfair dismissal, minimum wage, working time and redundancy-related claims.
 He regularly appears as sole counsel before the Employment Tribunal, including in multi-day trials.

-Daniel is particularly well-placed to advise and frequently acts on matters relating to employee-shareholders and employee-directors, and the overlap between employment and company law, including boardroom disputes and breaches of directors’ and/or fiduciary duties.
+Daniel is particularly well-placed to advise and frequently acts on matters relating to employee- shareholders and employee-directors, and the overlap between employment and company law, including boardroom disputes and breaches of directors’ and/or fiduciary duties.

-Recent and ongoing instructions include:
+Recent instructions include:

 - Ferguson v Astrea Asset Management Ltd [2020] ICR 1517; [2020] IRLR 577: concerning whether variations to employment contracts beneficial to the employees were rendered void by the TUPE Regulations.